iFrankXue/blog.frankxue.ca/_posts/2024-08-01-project-sql-jobs-analyst.md

 ---
-title: Project SQL Jobs Analyst
+title: Analyze 2023 Developer Survey Results by SQL
-description: Examples of text, typography, math equations, diagrams, flowcharts, pictures, videos, and more.
+description: Explore more details inside the Stackoverflow 2023 Developer Survey, especially focus on Data Analyst field, and try to find out the jobs and skills related to top-paying and high-demanded opportunities, and more.
 author: Frank
 date: 2024-08-01 11:10:00 -0700
 categories: [Projects, SQL]